 - We are also offering vaccination to people in Group 6, including those over 16 with underlying health conditions (see the group definitions below), the homeless, carers and those with learning difficulties or significant mental illness.
 This is a large group and will take time – once we have reached everyone we can, we will then ask you to contact the practice if you’ve not yet received an invite.
 Until then, please wait for your invitation.

 - We are also contacting patients who were given a first dose by us 12 weeks ago, to arrange their second dose.
 Please wait to be contacted by text and telephone, just as before.

 When all appointments are booked, you can still help by ensuring we have an up-to-date mobile number on your record and that you are not registered as housebound if you can attend in person.
-Further deliveries are planned and we will continue to update this information as stock becomes available.

 IF YOU ARE NOT IN AN ELIGIBLE GROUP, PLEASE DO NOT CALL THE PRACTICE TO INQUIRE ABOUT A VACCINATION APPOINTMENT as staff will have no additional information and your call will delay them helping others.